kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/use-of-deprecated-functions.md

 ## Use of Deprecated Functions

-As time goes by, functions in Solidity are deprecated and often replaced with better functions.
+As time goes by, functions and operators in Solidity are deprecated and often replaced.
 It's important to not use deprecated functions, as it can lead to unexpected effects and compilation errors.

-Here is a list of deprecated functions and alternatives.
+Here is a *non-exhaustive* list of deprecated functions and alternatives.
 Many alternatives are simply aliases, and won't break current behaviour if used as a replacement for its deprecated counterpart.

 | Deprecated              | Alternatives              |
 | :---------------------- | ------------------------: |